Skip to main content

 Matthew 10:9–10

 This instruction establishes dependence, not entitlement.
 No wages are negotiated.
 No payment is demanded.
-The disciples enter homes marked by peace and depart when peace is absent.
-Their needs where met; they received shelter and food.
-There is no mention of money given or asking for it, none to be taken with them as Jesus specifically said take no money belt, that would defeat the lesson.
+The disciples enter homes marked by peace and depart if peace is absent.
+Their needs are met; they received shelter and food.
+There is no mention of money exchanged, nor instruction to ask for it, to be taken with them, as Jesus specifically said take no money belt.
+That would defeat the lesson.

 Jesus reinforces this with creation theology: